-The compressor is attached to the car frame by three steel suspension hangers, fastened by two bolts each to lugs on the body casting, the weight of the compressor being supported by the ends of the hangers, which are bent sharply underneath these lugs.
-The upper ends of the hangers are secured by bolts to brackets attached to the car frame.
+The compressor is attached to the car frame by three steel suspension hangers, fastened by two bolts each to lugs on the body casting, the weight of the compressor being supported by the ends of the hangers which are bent sharply underneath these lugs.
+The upper ends of the hangers, are secured by bolts to brackets attached to the car frame, the arrangement being as shown on page 8.